FAQ

 We provide one-on-one consultation to ensure the highest quality service in the water testing industry.

 There are potentially severe health and legal risks for not testing your waterlines.
 Just because you can’t see a problem doesn’t mean there isn’t a threat hiding in your water supply.
 Regularly testing your waterlines helps protect the health of your patients.
-It protects the health of your dental staff — the ones with the greatest exposure to bacterial infections in your waterlines.
-And that helps minimize lost time for sick days in your office.
+It protects the health of your dental staff — the ones with the greatest exposure to bacterial infections in your waterlines — and helps minimize lost time for sick days in your office.

-We recommend following the Dental Unit manufacturer’s IFUs for maintaining and monitoring the dental unit waterlines.
-That’s a minimum of once per quarter.
-You also may contact us directly for a no-charge consultation to talk about the best practices and needs for your clinic.
+We recommend following your dental unit manufacturer’s IFUs for maintaining and monitoring waterlines — a minimum of once per quarter.
+You’re also welcome to contact us directly for a no-charge consultation about the best testing schedule for your clinic.

-There are many types of waterline tests available in the market today.
-Here are some of the most common, starting with the only method that’s approved by the EPA — R2A testing.
+There are several waterline testing methods on the market today.
+Here’s how they compare, starting with the only method approved by the EPA.

 R2A Agar Test